akaliutau/reactive-microservice/README.md

 Password: 123

+# Testing

+There are several integration tests written for web and business layers.
+I used the most popular testing frameworks in the Java ecosystem - JUnit 5 and Mockito, plus out-of-the-box functionality proposed by Spring Boot.

-One can test endpoins through curl as well:
+One can test endpoins manually through curl as well:

 ```
 curl -X GET "http://localhost:9090/api/persons" --user user:123 -H "accept: */*"